Purple Man: Fictional character biography

 During Jessica Jones's time as the superhero Jewel, Killgrave uses his mind-control powers to subdue her, forcing her to live with him while psychologically torturing her for several months.
 He ultimately sends her off to kill Daredevil.
 The incident with Purple Man leaves her so traumatized that she leaves her life as a superhero behind and becomes a private investigator.
 Later, the Purple Man escapes again and tries controlling Jessica to kill the Avengers, but she manages to resist and knocks him out.
 Daredevil later has the Purple Man imprisoned in the Raft, a jail designed for super-powered criminals.

 He escapes briefly when Electro creates a riot at the Raft during the first issues of New Avengers.
-Purple Man attempts to use the opportunity to mind control Luke Cage into killing the then soon-to-be-Avengers and threatens Jones, who is pregnant with Cage's child.
-Unknown to the Purple Man, drugs had been put into his food to negate his powers during his imprisonment, so he is unable to control Cage, who beats him to a pulp in response to his demands.
+Purple Man uses the opportunity to try to mind-control Luke Cage into killing the then soon-to-be-Avengers and threatens Jones, who is pregnant with Cage's child.
+Unknown to the Purple Man, drugs had been added to his food to negate his power during his imprisonment, so he is unable to control Cage, who beats him to a pulp in response to his demands.

 Later, the Purple Man returns shortly before (and during) the House of M storyline and manipulates the Thunderbolts, while being manipulated himself by Baron Zemo, who uses the moonstones he recently acquired to free Killgrave from prison, leaving an illusion in his place so that the authorities would not be aware of his escape.
 With his pheromones distributed through New York's water system and Zemo's moonstones used to project his voice wherever necessary, the Purple Man enslaves the entire city.
 Under Zemo's direction, he uses the city's superhumans as his personal army to attack the Thunderbolts, whom he worked to turn against each other.
 Eventually, he is defeated by the Thunderbolts member Genis-Vell, after which Zemo teleports the Purple Man back and tortures him for his failure before sending him back to prison once more.